msa-em/em-template/README.md

 # README

 This repository contains the article template for an `Elemental Microscopy` article.
-It also contains examples of the standard widgets, including:
+It also contains several examples of interactive figures:

 ## Images
  <img src="/figures/demo_image_small.gif" alt="image widget example" width="360">